serlo/lenabi-exchange-format/README.md

 are allowed (see
 [Allowed File Extensions](https://h5p.org/allowed-file-extensions).

-The code libraries must specify their name, dependencies, and other metadata in the [Library Definition file](https://h5p.org/library-definition), and if it's a runnable content type, it must also include a [Semantics Definition file](https://h5p.org/semantics) that describes the
+The code libraries must specify their name, dependencies, and other meta data in the [Library Definition file](https://h5p.org/library-definition), and if it's a runnable content type, it must also include a [Semantics Definition file](https://h5p.org/semantics) that describes the